serithemage/serithemage/README.md

   - The service uses a fully serverless architecture, the infrastructure is built and managed with the AWS CDK, and the development language is TypeScript.
   - Built a fully automated Full CI/CD pipeline that doesn't require human approval.
 - Develop and maintain authentication/authorization and user profile and subscription features for SkillBuilder
-  - Developed various automation scripts to operations exallance.
+  - Developed various automation scripts/services to operations exallance.
+    - Python, TypeScript
   - Suggested front-end performance improvements based on customer feedback, resulting in a 500% performance improvement.
 - Developed aws.training
-  - Performing issue analysis tasks and reports with DataWarehouse.
+  - Performing issue analysis tasks and reports with DataWarehouse(Redshift).
   - Suggestions for streamlining team operations by analyzing historical issue tracker data.
+    - SageMaker Canvas, PyCarot, Pandas

 ### Technical Trainer (2016.07 ~ 2022.06)
 > As an AWS senior technical trainer, I taught the following subjects.